 - Take a rowing boat out onto Lake Phewa Tal or hire a rower and make a day trip to the World Peace Pagoda

-- Arrange any number of white water rafting, mountain biking, motor biking, trekking or paragliding activities from the many agents at Lakeside
+- Arrange any number of white water rafting, mountain biking, motor biking, micro-flights, trekking or paragliding activities from the many agents at Lakeside

 - Chill out at a number bars around lakeside